Collection:

 Antihistamines act on the central nervous system, which can cause various side effects such as drowsiness, tiredness, blurred vision, constipation, etc.

-First generation antihistamines tend to produce more adverse effects, and some, such as Dormidine, whose active ingredient is an antihistamine, are normally used to produce drowsiness in cases of occasional insomnia.
+First-generation antihistamines tend to produce more adverse effects; even some, such as Dormidine, whose active ingredient is an antihistamine, are commonly used to produce drowsiness in cases of occasional insomnia.

 Is it possible to buy antihistamines without a prescription?

-Yes, it is possible to buy antihistamines without prescription at Farmaciasdirect.com, where you can find the best brands of antihistamines, both general (reactine, Bactil, Rino Ebastel), and eye (alergoftal, reactine) and skin (fenergan, fenistil) antihistamines.
+Yes, it is possible to buy antihistamines without prescription at Farmaciasdirect.com, where you can find the best brands of antihistamines, both general (Reactine, Bactil, Rino Ebastel...) and ocular (Alergoftal, Reactine...) and for the skin (Fenergan, Fenistil...).

 What are antihistamines?